Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Have you ever settled for less than the best, merely because the best wasn’t quite as attractive as you like or hoped?
-This could apply to a countless number of things—anything from your choice in a significant other to something as prosaic as a plate of fries.
+Have you ever settled for less than the best, merely because the best wasn’t quite as attractive as you liked or hoped?
+This could apply to countless things—anything from your choice of a significant other to something as prosaic as a plate of fries.
 Sometimes poor presentation can trump the acceptance of the presented.
-It’s not rational or practical, it’s the fickle nature of the human decision making process.
+It’s not rational or practical, it’s the fickle nature of the human decision-making process.
 While size may not matter to some, looks matter to many.
-SteelSeries definitely understands this and is likely why the company now has a small wardrobe of style options for their flagship input device, the Sensei Pro Grade Laser Mouse.
+SteelSeries understands this, which is likely why the company now has a small wardrobe of style options for their flagship input device, the Sensei Pro Grade Laser Mouse.
 This mouse can be the best gaming mouse simply for its looks.

-The Sensei has been around for a while and undergone a number of technological enhancements.
+The Sensei has been around for a while and has undergone a number of technological enhancements.
 Unless you’re looking for a great mouse for Warzone, this one will be fine.
 Many, like myself, bypassed this powerful offering solely because of lackluster looks and drab design.
 Simple is one thing.
 Boring is another.
-Despite it’s amazing technology, ambidextrous comfort and endless customizations options, the original Sensei was visually underwhelming.
+Despite its amazing technology, ambidextrous comfort, and endless customization options, the original Sensei was visually underwhelming.
 That’s all in the past, now.
-Today we put hands on the Fnatic-themed Sensei, which adopts the pro gaming team’s color scheme.
+Today we put our hands on the Fnatic-themed Sensei, which adopts the pro gaming team’s color scheme.
 It’s an attention-seizing black matte with orange and white highlights.
 It looks great and finally compliments the mouse’s great performance.

 But your freedom isn’t limited to CPI settings, alone.
-That ARM processors powers even more technology for further customization.
-Enter: SteelSeries ExactTech, which is comprised of several micro technologies.
+ARM processors powers even more technology for further customization.
+Enter: SteelSeries ExactTech, which is comprised of several microtechnologies.
 ExactLift grants lift distance adjustability to maintain responsiveness, even after you briefly lift the mouse from your mousepad.
-ExactAim enhances the laudable precision on the Sensei by recognizing mouse cursor acceleration.
-As you slow down the cursor, the mouse decelerates even further so you can fine tune those glorious ventilating headshots.
-On the flipside is ExactAccel.
+ExactAim enhances the laudable precision of the Sensei by recognizing mouse cursor acceleration.
+As you slow down the cursor, the mouse decelerates even further so you can fine-tune those glorious ventilating headshots.
+On the flip side is ExactAccel.
 It does the opposite and speeds up the cursor as it begins to accelerate.
-This particular feature can double the speed of the cursor thereby allowing the Sensei to reach unprecedented speeds of 11,400 CPI–twice as quick as some of the fasted mice currently available.
+This particular feature can double the speed of the cursor, thereby allowing the Sensei to reach unprecedented speeds of 11,400 CPI–twice as quick as some of the fasted mice currently available.
 With the competition on the ropes, SteelSeries presses their onslaught, pairing comfort with technical complexity.

 The SteelSeries ExactTech running on the embedded ARM processor, lets you adjust multiple settings to fit your play style.
 This includes complex macros.
-Users can layer extremely long and time-sensitive macros, including those which require precise timing, use keystrokes and more.
+Users can layer extremely long and time-sensitive macros requiring precise timing, keystrokes, and more.
 The Sensei advanced macros could easily get you banned from a server if you’re not careful.
-The accessibility and freedom borders intimidation.
+The accessibility and freedom of border intimidation.
 (NOTE: SteelSeries does offer a separate set of desktop utilities available for download for users who prefer a more traditional means of adjusting settings).

 Ultimately, the Sensei lives up to its name – Comfort?
 Mastered!
 Precision?
 Mastered!
 Robust software?
 Mastered!